6.09.2014

 After introduction to 19th and 20th century paintings in relation to music and writing, students made two paintings using open-ended color to interpret independent selections of music/sound or literature/text.
 They presented their music/literature sources while classmates tried to identify the corresponding visuals.

-Next, classes discussed the 1920's Surrealist movement and a few abstract expressionist artworks.
+Next, classes discussed the 1920's Surrealist movement.
 They first explored various media.

 Pencil with collage